morgenstern89/morgenstern89.github.io/_posts/2022-07-03-tester-podcast.markdown

 ## The Evil Tester Show
 ### Summary

 The host <strong>Alan Richardson</strong> is a UK-based seasoned tester with abundant experience in the field.
-First I got to know him on YouTube as he has his a channel, soon I have learned that his podcast show is available on Spotify.
+First I got to know him on YouTube as he has his channel, soon I learned that his podcast show is available on Spotify.
-He is telling listeners about getting the first step into the job, test automation related topics, strategies on choosing right testing tools and many more.
+He is telling listeners about getting the first step into the job, test automation-related topics, strategies for choosing the right testing tools, and many more.

 My favorite episode of the show: